Godfrey Chitalu: Personal life

 Chitalu married Christine Chibale in October 1972, in between two matches against Ghana's Hearts of Oak in the African Cup of Champions Clubs.
 They had eight children and his son Dennis also played for Kabwe Warriors in 1992.

 Death

 Godfrey Chitalu's grave in Lusaka.

 On 27 April 1993, the Zambia national team was travelling to Senegal for the first of their 1994 FIFA World Cup qualification games in the group stage.
 The team's mode of transportation was a Zambian Air Force plane.
 After refuelling in Libreville, Gabon, the plane developed problems and plunged into the sea.
 Thirty people on board including Michael Mwape, the president of the Football Association of Zambia, Chitalu and eighteen players died in the accident.

+Legacy

 Godfrey Chitalu Road in Lusaka is named after Chitalu.
 In December 2012, Kabwe Warriors renamed the Railways Stadium as the "Godfrey Chitalu Stadium," and announced plans to erect a statue in his honour.
+In May 2026, a toll gate on the T2 road (Great North Road) between Kabwe and Kapiri Mposhi was renamed from Manyumbi Toll Plaza to Godfrey Ucar Chitalu Toll Plaza.